Try it free

 • For Google Cloud, add cloudbilling.googleapis.com

-The Overview tab provides an at-a-glance view of your IT carbon footprint.
+The Overview tab provides an at-a-glance view of your IT carbon footprint and estimated cloud costs.

 Cost & Carbon Optimization overview page summarizes carbon emissions, energy consumption, cloud costs, and optimization targets.